sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 Set-Content $filePath -Stream Zone.Identifier -Value $zoneIdentifier
 ```

-If we open a cmd prompt and run `dir \r` we can see this very clearly:
+If we open a cmd prompt and run `dir /r` we can see this very clearly:

 ![dir /r](dir-zone-identifier.png)